 Search engine updates, new trends, and changes in social media makes SEO a challenging task.
 SEO is constantly evolving and you can anticipate some major changes this year as well.
 Last year, Google tweaked its algorithm 13 times, and these were only the ones made public.
 Most experts feel changes take place almost every day, which are not brought to the public’s notice.
 Hence, in this fast changing scenario, what SEO strategies should you implement to stay on top?
-Here are a few important points to consider, which are likely to have a big impact on your SEO this year.

 Every year, experts debate over the market share of various search engines.
 Google might be slowly losing its foothold, as other search engines such as Yahoo, DuckDuckGo, and Bing are making fast inroads.
 Google seems to be out of Firefox’s good books, as Yahoo is all set to be the default for this popular browser.
 Outlook for Google with Safari also does not seem promising, as Yahoo and Bing are competing hard to be the default search engine for this browser, when the deal with Google ends sometime this year.
 Secondly, OS X, iOS 8 now provide easy options to switch to other browsers from Google.
 Therefore, strategizing to improve visibility across these three search engines would be a good idea in 2015.